baldurk/renderdoc/docs/getting_started/quick_start.rst

     The API Calls + Callstack Panel

-More details can be found on the :doc:`api_inspector` page.
+More details can be found on the :doc:`../window/api_inspector` page.

 The API Calls window updates as a new event is selected.
 It shows the individual API calls and their parameters (in some fashion) between the previous and current event.
 The bottom entry in this list always corresponds to the event that is currently selected, and each row can be expanded to show the parameters that were passed to that API call.